ccsc-tools/SYMHnet/README.md

 __Binder Notes__

-* Starting Binder might take some time to create and start the image.
+* Starting Binder might take some time to create and start the image because it is a free docker image and depends on the resources availability.

 * The execution time in Binder varies based on the availability of resources.
 The average time to run the notebook is 10-15 minutes, but it could be more.